This article covers the fine details of grading in Canvas. For a basic overview of Canvas grading, see All About Grading.

 Note that if you want to view comments you leave on individual grades, you must navigate to the student's "Grades" page, where you can view/use Submission Details.
 (Students can view these comments normally.)

-TIP: Mute the assignment while you are changing grades so that you can reveal grades all at once.
+TIP: Hide the grades while you are changing grades so that you can reveal grades all at once.